ORCAS ISLAND 50K & 25K

 - Constitution Aid Station (mile 10.2)

 We acknowledge that many runners enjoy having their friends and family support them at various aid stations or other points along the race course and we understand how much fun that can be for everyone.
-But for this race it may not be possible, there just isn't enough parking in the park and the parking lots that do exist are small and can already get overwhelmed with other trail users and it's a condition of our permit with the park that we don't monopolize the park's limited infrastructure.
-We'll be looking into shuttles and other creative solutions for your crew members to be able to see you at on the course but it just might not be possible so please don't count on it and if we can work something out that will just be a bonus.
+But for this race there just isn't enough parking in the park and the parking lots that do exist are small and can already get overwhelmed with other trail users and it's a condition of our permit with the park that we don't monopolize the park's limited infrastructure.

 Luckily there is no shortage for fun things for your friends and family to do at Doe Bay and or around the island while they wait for your arrival at the finish line!
 And friends and family are definitely encouraged to be join us at Doe Bay for the race weekend in general and like we said if we can work something out for them to see you on the course we'll let ya know.

 We acknowledge that many runners enjoy having their friends and family support them at various aid stations or other points along the race course and we understand how much fun that can be for everyone.
-But for this race it may not be possible, there just isn't enough parking in the park and the parking lots that do exist are small and can already get overwhelmed with other trail users and it's a condition of our permit with the park that we don't monopolize the park's limited infrastructure.
-We'll be looking into shuttles and other creative solutions for your crew members to be able to see you at on the course but it just might not be possible so please don't count on it and if we can work something out that will just be a bonus.
+But for this race there just isn't enough parking in the park and the parking lots that do exist are small and can already get overwhelmed with other trail users and it's a condition of our permit with the park that we don't monopolize the park's limited infrastructure.

 Luckily there is no shortage for fun things for your friends and family to do at Doe Bay and or around the island while they wait for your arrival at the finish line!
 And friends and family are definitely encouraged to be join us at Doe Bay for the race weekend in general and like we said if we can work something out for them to see you on the course we'll let ya know.